 The Open Banking directive and banking as a service.

-Key components in a mobile banking application that drives user engagement.
+Key components in financial app development that drives user engagement.

-A vision for the future of mobile banking.
+A vision for the future of mobile banking apps.

 – Ranjit Sarai, President's Choice Financial